What’s the new Covid variant spreading across the US?

 Yes, our currently-approved Covid shots are expected to remain effective against this variant and protect against severe disease.

 However, access to the vaccines is being limited by the Trump administration.
+On Tuesday, health officials said the Covid vaccine for healthy children and pregnant women had been removed from the CDC’s recommended immunization schedule.
 The Food and Drug Administration said last week that it will continue to approve updates for seniors and Americans with underlying medication conditions.
 However, it will require vaccine makers to conduct major new clinical trials before approving them for wider use.

 Although the number of Covid-related hospitalizations and deaths has fallen considerably since the pandemic’s start, experts worry about what limiting access to vaccines could do.